yuanchaiyc/Ling471/Assignment-1.md

 ## Assignment 1: Preliminaries

+### This assignment is under construction.
+If you are a student in this class, you are advised not to look here, as the assignment may significantly change by the time you will be asked to do it. ###

 In this assignment, you will:

 * Download the data you will be working with in all (or most) of the assignments.